Rstraney/IDS-6145-Final-Project/README.md

 > * Project Title: MAGIC KINGDOM GUESTS ENTRANCE SYSTEM

 ## Project Roles
 For our final project, we felt that it was in our best interest to assign specific roles and responsibilities to each of our team members.
-Based on our knowlege, skills and abilities, we wanted to really demonstrate each of our indivdual and collective strengths in our final project.
+Based on our knowlege, skills and abilities, we wanted to demonstrate our indivdual and collective strengths in our final project.
 Rachel and Michael have been our project's avid Anylogic model builders.
-They have been leading the efforts in creating the model of our system.
+They have been leading the efforts in creating the model of our system as well as data analysis.
 Blake and Adam are responsible for the research and written report of the final project.
 Collectively, we have been successful at collaborating and supporting one another at various stages of our final project.
 We strongly believe that our team has performed well together and that our final project represents are efforts and successes.